GeorgeKaraszi/rails5_api_skeleton/README.md

 * Rename `.env.example` to `.env.[ENV_NAME]`

 Database information:
-* Database used is Postgres 9.5.3
+* Database used is Postgres 9.4
+* will work with 9.5 locally but not with travis

 Travis info: